Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Warp Cooldown"				"0"

+			// The Mutant Tank's ability effects last this long.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 99999
+			// --
+			// Keywords:
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Warp Duration"				"0"

 			// Enable the Mutant Tank's claw/rock attack.
 			// Note: The Tank will not teleport in narrow areas.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".